PHCO 701—Introduction to Molecular Pharmacology.

 A one semester course that focuses on advanced pharmacological and physiological principles of drug action.
 (Not required for MSTP students)

-A 4-week course designed to help students develop their grant writing skills and prepare for their qualifying exams.
+A one-semester course designed to help students develop their grant writing skills and prepare for their qualifying exams.